Go to the previous, next section.

 of canonical or noncanonical input.

-try to specify the entire value for c_lflag---instead, change
+try to specify the entire value for c_lflag

 only specific flags and leave the rest untouched (see section Setting Terminal Modes Properly).